Duct Path First

 For booster work, identify the existing fan, weak branch, room source, control method, and complaint.
 Adding a fan into an unknown system can create noise, imbalance, or maintenance issues if the original boundary is unclear.

-For new work, state whether the fan is serving outdoor air, transfer air, exhaust, filtration, or process support.
+For new work, state whether the fan is serving outdoor air, transfer air, exhaust, filtration, or process airflow.
 That single sentence often prevents the wrong equipment family from entering the conversation.

 Prepare for fan-curve review